Pocoyo: Hello, Pocoyo!

 In October 2007, Zinkia signed a video game publishing deal with Virgin Play for the video game Hello, Pocoyo!, planned for a release on the Nintendo DS in 2008.
 The game was developed in-house at Zinkia.
-The game released in Europe on 17 November 2008.

 In Hello, Pocoyo!, Baby Spider finds a magic felt-tip pen and whatever he draws come to life so he draws a disco floor which flips over and all of Pocoyo's friends disappear.
 The player will play the role as Pocoyo and search for his friends by using clues like colouring pictures and drawing objects.

 Pocoyo Racing

 Pocoyo Racing was released for the Nintendo DS and Wii on 18 November 2011, being published by Zinkia Entertainment and exclusive to Europe only.

 In Pocoyo Racing, Pocoyo and all of his friends have a car race around Pocoyo World.
 The player is able to play the role as various characters including Pocoyo, Pato, or Elly and race against other characters in multiple worlds.